 Investment in the Joint Venture.
 During the third quarter of 2017, the Company and Freedom 3 Opportunities LLC ("Freedom 3 Opportunities"), an affiliate of Freedom 3 Capital LLC, entered into an agreement to create KCAP Freedom 3 LLC (the "Joint Venture").
 The Company and Freedom 3 Opportunities contributed approximately \$37 million and \$25 million, respectively, in assets to the Joint Venture, which in turn used the assets to capitalize a new fund, KCAP F3C Senior Funding, L.L.C. (the "Fund") managed by KCAP Management, LLC, one of the Asset Manager Affiliates.
 In addition, the Fund used cash on hand and borrowings under a credit facility to purchase approximately \$184 million of primarily middle-market loans from the Company and the Company used the proceeds from such sale to redeem approximately \$147 million in debt issued by KCAP Senior Funding I, LLC ("KCAP Senior Funding").
 The Fund invests primarily in middle-market loans and the Joint Venture partners may source middle-market loans from time-to-time for the Fund.
 During the fourth quarter of 2017, the Fund was refinanced through the issuance of senior and subordinated notes.
 The Joint Venture purchased 100% of the subordinated notes issued by the Fund.
 In connection with the refinancing, the Joint Venture made a cash distribution to the Company of approximately \$12.6 million.
 Approximately \$11.2 million of this distribution was a reduction in the cost basis of the Company's investment in the Joint Venture.
-The final determination of the tax attributes of distributions from the Joint Venture is made on an annual (full calendar year) basis at the end of the year, therefore, any estimate of tax attributes of distributions made on an interim basis may not be representative of the actual tax attributes of distributions for the full year.
+The final determination of the tax attributes of distributions from the Joint Venture is made on an annual (full calendar year) basis at the end of the year, therefore, any estimate of tax attributes of distributions for the full year.